qgis/QGIS-Documentation/source/user_manual/print_composer/print_composer.rst

 ===============

-Figure_composer_11_ shows the print composer with an example print layout including each type of map element described in the sections above.
+Figure_composer_12_ shows the print composer with an example print layout including each type of map element described in the sections above.

+.. _figure_composer_12:

-.. _figure_composer_11:
+.. only:: html

+   **Figure Composer 12:**

 .. figure:: /static/user_manual/print_composer/print_composer_complete.png
    :align: center
    :width: 40 em

-   Figure Composer 11: Print Composer with map view, legend, scalebar, coordinates and text added |nix|
+   Print Composer with map view, legend, scalebar, coordinates and text added |nix|

 .. index:: Export_as_image, Export_as_PDF, Export_as_SVG